tomdoel/ImageSplit/README.rst

 Help and testing:

-    --test      If set, No writing will be performed to the output files -h, --help  Show this help message and exit
+    --test      If set, no writing will be performed to the output files -h, --help  Show this help message and exit